saifkheraj/ML101-MachineLearningMastery/README.md

-# Tutorials - Machine Learning Mastery
+# ML101 - Machine Learning Mastery
-My Online Course on Machine Learning.
+My Course on Machine Learning that I teach.

 This course teaches advanced theory including some mathematics with practical exercises to promote deeper understanding.